SAP/sap-btp-service-operator/README.md

 [Back to top](#sap-business-technology-platform-sap-btp-service-operator-for-kubernetes)

-## Deleting the Operator
+## Uninstalling the Operator

-To delete the operator, run the following command:
+To uninstall the operator, run the following command:
 `helm uninstall <release name> -n <name space>`

 Example: